Bio-protocol/GO_KEGG_enrichment_analysis_for_rice_genes/README.md

 1. Target gene list (genes.txt), background gene list (bkgd.txt, optional but recommended).
 The gene IDs are the RAP IDs in this protocol, e.g. Os01g0102500, Os01g0106300.
 See the /input folder.
 2. The gene annotation file obtained from The Rice Annotation Project (RAP) Database (RAP-DB), including both the GO annotation information and RAP gene ID to RAP transcript ID conversion information.
 This file is a large data table, where each row is an individual transcript ID, and each column is a gene annotation information, and "GO" is the column which contains the GO annotations which are extracted further into the self-curated annotation files.
 [Link.](https://rapdb.dna.affrc.go.jp/download/archive/irgsp1/IRGSP-1.0_representative_annotation_2021-11-11.tsv.gz)
 3. The gene annotation file from the OryzaBase website.
-This file is also a large data table, similar to the table downloaded from RAPDB.
-Each row is for a "Trait Gene ID", with annotations of "RAP ID" and "Gene Ontology", which are used for generating self-curated annotation files.
+This file is also a large data table, where each row is for a "Trait Gene ID", with annotations of "RAP ID" and "Gene Ontology", which are used for generating self-curated annotation files.
 [Link.](https://shigen.nig.ac.jp/rice/oryzabase/download/gene)
 4. RAP ID to Entrez ID conversion table from the He Lab at Fujian Agriculture and Forestry University, China.
 [Link.](http://bioinformatics.fafu.edu.cn/riceidtable/)